Communications Satellite Act of 1962

 President John F. Kennedy signing the act.

-The Communications Satellite Act of 1962 was put into effect in order to deal with the issue of commercialization of space communications.
+The Communications Satellite Act of 1962 was passed in order to deal with issues related to the commercialization of satellite communications.
+The act aimed to join private communication companies in order to make satellites more obtainable.

 This act was very controversial, and was left very open-ended.
 The act was signed August 31, 1962 by President John F. Kennedy.

-Goals of the act

-The act aimed to join together private communication companies in order to make satellites more obtainable.

-Disagreement with the passing of the act
+Dissent

 Democratic Senator Russell B. Long of Louisiana said of the act, "When this bill first started out I thought it was as crooked as a dog's hind leg.
 I am now convinced that that would be a compliment.
 This bill is as crooked as a barrel of snakes."
-The American Telephone and Telegraph Company argued that using space for communications was just a modern representation of the submarine communications cables currently in use.
+The American Telephone and Telegraph Company (AT&T) argued that using space for communications was just a modern representation of the submarine communications cables currently in use.
 AT&T proposed joint ownership of all of the communications satellites, with control based on the system facilities, but since AT&T had a majority of world communications this proposition was opposed by other communication companies.
-The Federal Communications Commission proposed that the ten companies join together in a program, but this was put down with antitrust legislation.
+The Federal Communications Commission (FCC) proposed that the ten companies join in a program, but this was put down with antitrust legislation.

 The compromise allowing the bill to pass was that there would be government regulation on the communication industry.
 The United States Congress made it so that all companies registered by the FCC had nondiscriminatory access to the satellite systems.
 This would allow competition to develop among the companies, thus preventing trusts from forming.
 The United States Government, including the President, NASA, and the FCC, were all to maintain certain duties to monitor the communications satellites.

 The President was to observe every aspect of the development and operation of the satellite systems.
-He is also responsible for providing arrangements with foreign participation.
+He was also made responsible for providing arrangements with foreign participation.
 NASA was designated as a technical advisor for the FCC and the communications corporation to the extent that would aid the nation.
 NASA was to receive reimbursement for the services it rendered.
-The largest burden on regulation falls on the FCC.
-The FCC was deemed responsible for making sure that competition is present, and that small businesses would be able to participate.
+The largest burden on regulation fell on the FCC, which was made responsible for making sure that competition is present, and that small businesses would be able to participate.

 Regulation committees established

-The Act created a board of directors to oversee regulation of the act.
-There are to be 15 members of this board; three appointed by the president, six chosen by public stock holders, and the remaining six chosen by communication carriers that are authorized by the FCC.
-This board of directors is to control the public satellite systems.
-Stock shares for this Board were to be sold for $100.
-This would provide finances for the board.
+The act created a board of directors to oversee regulation of the act.
+There were to be 15 members of this board; three appointed by the president, six chosen by public stock holders, and the remaining six chosen by communication carriers that are authorized by the FCC.
+This board of directors was to control the public satellite systems.
+Stock shares for this board were to be sold for $100, thus providing finances for the board.